-Staff must keep daily records of anyone (e.g. participants, staff) entering the program setting.
+Staff must keep daily records of anyone (e.g. participants, staff) entering the program setting (attendance).
 Records must be kept up-to-date and available to facilitate contact tracing in the event of a confirmed case of COVID-19.
-This information is submitted at the end of each day to the Supervisor through personalized DropBox links, in this case the Recreation Coordinator and will likely include:
+In addition to attendance, the Coordinator will have a master list of registrants and instructors readily available.
+Attendance is to be submitted at the end of program to the Supervisor through personalized DropBox links or e-mail, in this case the Recreation Coordinator and will likely include:

 - Participants Name;

+- Phone Number;

+- E-mail Address;

 - Attendance;

 - Completed screening questionnaire;

 - Incident Reports (as required);

 - Records of staff, volunteers, essential services interacting with participants.

-This log must be maintained for a minimum of four (4) weeks after the completion of the program.
+This log must be maintained for a minimum of four (4) weeks or 30 days after the completion of the program.